ninochang/presentations/swag-2024-Q1-openday/slides.md

 - NACK: Notify sender to retransmit missing packets and fill in the gaps to maintain playback continuity.

-- Adaptive bitrate control: Dynamically adjust the bitrate of the transmitted media stream based on network conditions.
+- Adaptive Bitrate Control: Dynamically adjust the bitrate of the transmitted media stream based on network conditions.

 ---
 ![original](background.png)